-Here are some commonly asked questions, and our responses to each.
-If you have a query about any of these points, or have a different question you'd like to ask, please give us a call or send us an email and we'll be happy to help you.
+Here are some commonly asked questions, and our responses to each one.
+If you have a query about any of these points, or have a different question you'd like to ask, get in touch with us over email or via a phone call, and we'll be happy to help you.

 Tel: (+44) 2920 799 199